 Green Chile Enchilada Sauce

 For these green chicken enchiladas, I’ve used a can of Green Chile Enchilada Sauce because we didn’t have any fresh at the time.
 I look forward to making a batch of fresh enchilada sauce later and mom wants to try canning it this time!
 Until then, the purchased canned version is wonderful.
 No worries!

 Since making this batch of green chicken enchiladas, I’ve also written about my own green chile sauce for enchiladas or for dipping.
 If you want to give my homemade green enchilada sauce a try, you can easily make that as well.
-You’ll love it with the roasted chiles to give it even more rich flavor.
+You’ll love it with the roasted chiles and added tang of the tomatillos to give it even more rich flavor.

 Recaito Culantro Cooking Base

 This is the cooking base I’ve used in these enchiladas for an incredibly delicious added flavor.
 We use it all the time.
 It can be added to soups, stews, casseroles and my mom used it as a base to salad dressing one day last week.